Wednesdaysama/Metatranscriptomics/Notebook.md

 User manual can be found [here](https://sina.readthedocs.io/en/latest/commandline.html).

+Reference databases (Release 138.2) for small (16S/18S) and for large (23S/28S) subunit ribosomal RNAs have been downloaded to /work/ebg_lab/referenceDatabases/silva_db.

 ### .slurm
 All rRNA sequences have been moved from the previous analysis folders to /work/ebg_lab/eb/overwinter/rRNA/.